-24. Similar questions about the incentives and ability of the acquiring firm to compete on its own in an adjacent market where the acquired firm operates arose in the Altria/JUUL transaction.

-• Altria/JUUL.
-In 2018, Altria, one of the largest tobacco companies in the world, announced its plans both to wind down its own e-cigarette business and to acquire a 35% stake in JUUL, a fast-growing electronic cigarette company, and the agreement included a non-compete agreement.45 The FTC challenged the transaction, alleging that Altria "withdrew its existing e-cigarettes from the market and halted its innovation on future products" for the purposes of the transaction, which "eliminat[ed] current and future innovation competition" between the parties.
+- 24. Similar questions about the incentives and ability of the acquiring firm to compete on its own in an adjacent market where the acquired firm operates arose in the Altria/JUUL transaction. - Altria/JUUL.
+In 2018, Altria, one of the largest tobacco companies in the world, announced its plans both to wind down its own e-cigarette business and to acquire a 35% stake in JUUL, a fast-growing electronic cigarette company, and the agreement included a non-compete agreement.
+45 The FTC challenged the transaction, alleging that Altria "withdrew its existing e-cigarettes from the market and halted its innovation on future products" for the purposes of the transaction, which "eliminat[ed] current and future innovation competition" between the parties.
 46 The administrative law judge ruled in favour of the parties, finding that Altria had likely exited the ecigarette market for reasons other than the transaction and that it lacked the ability to compete: "Even if it is assumed that Altria has the financial resources, economic incentive, and the interest to compete in the e-cigarette market, the evidence fails to prove that Altria had the capability to do so in the near future."
 47 The FTC appealed, but later dropped the case after Altria unwound the transaction and terminated all related agreements with JUUL.
-48 in the UK, illustrates the regulators' use of both the killer acquisition and reverse killer acquisition theories of harm, with mixed success.
+48 - 25.
+The Sabre/Farelogix merger, which was reviewed by both the DOJ in the US and the CMA in the UK, illustrates the regulators' use of both the killer acquisition and reverse killer acquisition theories of harm, with mixed success.